 The social aspects of nineteenth century Gothic horror are a study in the dichotomous nature of the Victorian mind.
 This period, characterized by its sexual repression, gave rise to some very salacious fiction, especially of the horror variety.
 Early in the century The Second Great Awakening had renewed religious fervor in both Europe and America.
 This is juxtaposed against eighteenth century cultural trends that had seen great strides towards intellectual, scientific, and sexual enlightenment.
 The reemerging repressive attitude seems to have been a reaction to the more libertine nature of the previous century and it is possible this grew out of advances in female empowerment.
 The temperance movements and the social purity movements of the period acted as a political outlet for women in a time when they were locked out of more traditional political activity.
 These movements worked hand in hand with the newly empowered religious institutions to counter any and all things they perceived as sexually or morally deviant, who knows what they would have made of a silicone sex doll!
 Sexuality had to go underground and find new outlets of expression safe from the burgeoning social nanny state.
 One of the most obvious of these outlets was the convergence of sexuality and literature specifically as found in Gothic horror fiction.

 Gothic horror became a cloak under which the Victorian who wished to explore ideas of a more sensual nature could feel free to do so with abandon.
 From the first half of the century we have such works as The String of Pearls (better known today as Sweeney Todd).
 Here, ideas regarding sex are completely disguised in the form of a cannibal, his victims, and his accomplices: The sex is merely suggested and never acted upon openly.
 However, the very act of eating human flesh is one of the most intimate acts one could possibly imagine and becomes a means through which the author relates the deviancy of the characters.
 It also doesn’t take much imagination to link the horror created by Sweeney Todd to many sexual practices that would have been considered deviant at the time such as bondage and elicit affairs between married partners.
+Sexual openness within married couples is something that is seen as a niche for a normal part of a sexual relationship.
+Fetishistic subcultures such as BDSM, Sub/Dom and Daddy Dom/Little Girl (learn more at MLP) are sexual fantasies that are seen as unusual but accepted within some couplings in modern day, however it would be seen as unholy and perverse by Victorian standards.
+This is reflected in such stories.
 The story is full of semi-hidden double entendres, but it was far from the open bucking of cultural conventions when compared to later more explicit works.
 These later authors touched on subjects as varied as physical seduction, bestiality, and very surprisingly frank depictions of transvestism.
 Two late Nineteenth Century novels represent the peak of this trend towards sexualization in Gothic horror literature, Bran Stoker’s Dracula and Richard Marsh’s The Beetle.

 The two novels explore sex in a very open and frank way, much like many videos on sites similar to tubev.sex do.
 While it is still depicted as deviant and dangerous, there is no doubt it was meant to titillate the reader.
 Not only did these novels seek to express sexual themes, they also took shots at British imperialism and conformity.
 To the modern reader sex and imperial rule would seem very disconnected but, to the Victorian sensibility, sexual prowess and imperial might were intimately intertwined.
 Inserted into this mix, the villains of both Dracula and The Beetle seek to overturn British hegemony through “means of the appropriation and destruction of symbols of the moral, spiritual, and racial superiority of England’s ruling class- its women.”(30).
 Thus the two novels explore the ideas of sexual deviance through the domination of racial “others” over pure British womanhood.
 This interracial aspect of sex acts depicted in both books feed into both fear and arousal.